Kuwait opposition attacks plan to change election law

-DUBAI (Reuters) - The Kuwaiti government’s efforts to change the electoral law before a vote expected this year amount to a “coup”, opposition politicians said on Sunday, calling for political reform and full parliamentary democracy.
+KUWAIT (Reuters) - Kuwaiti opposition politicians described government efforts to change the electoral law before polls expected later this year as a “coup”, and promised on Sunday to push for full parliamentary democracy in the Gulf U.S. ally.

-Kuwait, an OPEC member and U.S. ally in the Gulf, has been gripped by a political crisis that has hindered much-needed economic reforms.
-The crisis revolves around a row between the elected parliament and the appointed government led by Al Sabah ruling family.

-On Sunday, Kuwait’s emir Sheikh Sabah al-Ahmad al-Sabah urged unity, in comments that appeared aimed at ending the political bickering.

-In June, the constitutional court effectively dissolved a parliament dominated by opposition Islamists and reinstated the previous, more government-friendly assembly.
+In June Kuwait’s constitutional court effectively dissolved a parliament dominated by opposition Islamists and reinstated the previous, more government-friendly assembly.
 The dispute deepened last week when the government decided to refer the electoral system to the constitutional court.

-“The majority bloc views what is happening as a real coup by the political authority against the constitutional system, a coup aimed at seizing the rights of the nation through the constitutional court,” opposition politicians said in a statement released on Sunday after a meeting.
+“The majority bloc views what is happening as a real coup by the political authority against the constitutional system, a coup aimed at seizing the rights of the nation through the constitutional court,” opposition politicians said in a statement after a meeting that ended early on Sunday.

-The reinstated parliament has failed twice in the past two weeks to swear in a new government as lawmakers boycotted the sessions, increasing the chances of a new election being called.
-Analysts say this could be after the Muslim holy month of Ramadan, which ends around August 18.
+The reinstated parliament has failed to convene twice in the past two weeks to confirm a new government, increasing the chances of a new election being called.
+Analysts say this could be after the Muslim holy month of Ramadan, which ends next week.

 “The political authority, through the constitutional court, is trying to create a legislative vacuum that will allow it ... to have control over the legislative decision-making process with the aim of controlling ... the outcome of any future parliamentary election to monopolize power,” said the statement, published on the www.alaan.cc news website.